JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lab.md

-# Lab 05: Benchmarking, profiling and performance gotchas
+# Lab 05: Practical performance debugging tools
 Performance is crucial in scientific computing.
 There is a big difference if your experiments run one minute or one hour.
-We have already developed quite a bit of code, both in and outside packages, on which we are going to present some of the tooling that Julia provides to try find performance bottlenecks.
+We have already developed quite a bit of code, both in and outside packages, on which we are going to present some of the tooling that Julia provides for finding performance bottlenecks.
 Performance of your code or more precisely the speed of execution is of course relative (preference, expectation, existing code) and it's hard to find the exact threshold when we should start to care about it.
 When starting out with Julia, we recommend not to get bogged down by the performance side of things straightaway, but just design the code in the way that feels natural to you.
-As opposed to other languages Julia offers you to write the things "like you are used" (depending on your background), e.g. for cycles are as fast as in C; vectorization of mathematical operators works the same or even better than in MATLAB, NumPy.
+As opposed to other languages Julia offers you to write the things "like you are used to" (depending on your background), e.g. for cycles are as fast as in C; vectorization of mathematical operators works the same or even better than in MATLAB, NumPy.

 Once you have tested the functionality, you can start exploring the performance of your code by different means:
 - manual code inspection - identifying performance gotchas (tedious, requires skill)
-- automatic code inspection - `Jet.jl`(not as powerful as in static typed languages)
+- automatic code inspection - `Jet.jl` (probably not as powerful as in statically typed languages)
 - benchmarking - measuring variability in execution time, comparing with some baseline (only a statistic, non-specific)
-- profiling - sampling the execution at regular intervals to obtain time spent at different sections (no parallelism, ...)
+- profiling - measuring the execution time at "each line of code" (no easy way to handle advanced parallelism, ...)
-- allocation tracking - similar to profiling but specifically looking at allocations (only one side of the story)
+- allocation tracking - similar to profiling but specifically looking at allocations (one sided statistic)

 ## Checking type stability
 Recall that type stable function is written in a way, that allows Julia's compiler to infer all the types of all the variables and produce an efficient native code implementation without the need of boxing some variables in a structure whose types is known only during runtime.
 Probably unbeknown to you we have already seen an example of type unstable function (at least in some situations) in the first lab, where we have defined the `polynomial` function: